LucianU/cookiecutter-pypackage/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

 * Free software: BSD license
+* Ansible_ setup: Provides setup for development, staging and production
 * Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
 * Travis-CI_: Ready for Travis Continuous integration testing
 * Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and PyPy_
 * Sphinx_ docs: Documentation raedy for generation with, for example, ReadTheDocs_
+* Vagrant_ setup: Easy to use development environment
 * Wheel_ support: Use the newest python package distribution standard from the get go

 Usage